opengenomebrowser/opengenomebrowser/README.md

     - Visualisation of gene loci
 -   OpenGenomeBrowser has few prerequisites:
     - Genome files must be stored in certain folder structure
-    - One metadata file for each genome and strain
+    - One metadata file for each genome and organism
 -   OpenGenomeBrowser is flexible:
     - Orthofinder is recommended, but not required
     - Computationally intensive processes can be outsourced to a cluster